raygaeta/raygaeta/README.md

 # Ramon (Ray) Gaeta – Creative Developer & Frontend Engineer!

 I am passionate about front-end engineering, with a particular focus on WEBGL, Three.js and **UI/UX**.
 My work also extends to creative coding, where I design interactive and immersive digital experiences.
 I am actively seeking open-source opportunities that merge creative technology and design.
-Currently, I am enrolled in a bootcamp further developing my skills with Java, SQL, Javalin, Git and Spring.
+Currently, I am enrolled in a bootcamp further developing my skills with Java, SQL, Javalin, Git and Spring to gain full-stack experience.

 ---
 ### 🔍 Current Focus and Interests: